 Clause 8, New Vulnerabilities, provides new vulnerabilities that have not yet had corresponding programming language specific text developed.

 Annex A, Vulnerability Taxonomy and List, is a categorization of the vulnerabilities of this report in the form of a hierarchical outline and a list of the vulnerabilities arranged in alphabetic order by their three-letter code.

+Annex B Selected guidance to language designers, is a summary of guidance to language designers from subclause 6.X.6.

-Annex B, Language Specific Vulnerability Template, is a template for the writing of programming language specific Parts that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.
+Annex C, Language Specific Vulnerability Template, is a template for the writing of programming language specific Parts that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.

 This document is supported by a set of Technical Reports numbered TR 24772-2, TR 24772-3, and so on.
 Each additional part is named for a particular programming language lists the vulnerabilities described in clauses 6 and 7 of this document and describe how each vulnerability appears in that specific language and specifies how it may be mitigated in that language, whenever possible.
 All of the language-dependent descriptions assume that the user adheres to the standard for the language as listed in the sub-clause of each Part.